siju-samuel/tensorflow/tensorflow/docs_src/performance/xla/operation_semantics.md

     last execution of the `body`.
 *   The shape of the type `T` is statically determined and must be the same across all iterations.
-*   `While` nodes are not allowed to be nested.
-(This restriction may be lifted in the future on some targets.)

 The T parameters of the computations are initialized with the `init` value in the first iteration and are automatically updated to the new result from `body`